Skip to content

 The system nobody designed

-Meanwhile, referral candidates consistently convert at dramatically higher rates despite representing a minority of total applicants.
-The jobs that most candidates never see, filled through networks, internal transfers, and conversations that happen before a role ever reaches a job board, represent a structural feature of how hiring actually works.
+HiringThing’s 2025 analysis estimates that candidates submit between 32 and 200+ applications before securing a single offer.
+Only 0.1–2% of cold online applications convert.
+Meanwhile, referral candidates convert at dramatically higher rates — but referrals represent a minority of total applicants.
+The jobs that most people never see, filled through networks and internal conversations before a role ever reaches a job board, are a structural feature of how hiring actually works.
+The public system is a sideshow.

 That’s not a broken feature.
 That’s a broken architecture.
+And nobody is accountable for it, because nobody designed it.

 What I kept seeing from the inside

-Candidates burning out before they got started.
+Burnout before the first day.
 Average time-to-hire for white-collar roles has stretched past 42 days.
-During searches that routinely last five to six months, candidates send 32 to 200+ applications, navigate multi-stage interview processes, and receive almost no feedback.
+But that’s the employer’s number.
+The candidate’s number is worse — searches routinely last five to six months.
+During that time, people send 32 to 200+ applications, navigate multi-stage interviews that eat entire weeks, and receive almost no feedback.
 Greenhouse found that about 40% of white-collar job seekers in 2024 did not receive any interviews over extended search periods.
-Historically underrepresented groups were 67% more likely to be ghosted than white candidates in some markets.
+Forty percent.
+Not “received rejections.”
+Received nothing.
+Silence.
+And it’s not evenly distributed: historically underrepresented groups were 67% more likely to be ghosted than white candidates in some markets.
+The system isn’t just broken.
+It’s broken in ways that amplify existing inequalities.

 I kept thinking: this is solvable.
 Not with another job board.
 Not with a better search filter.
 With a fundamentally different approach to how a professional finds, evaluates, and pursues work.
+An approach that starts from the candidate’s needs rather than the employer’s workflow.

 Why another job board is not the answer